KeliChau/liri-node-app/README.md

 #### node liri.js movie-this 'movie name here'
 + Outputs title of movie, year movie came out, IMDB rating, Rotten Tomatoes rating, country produced, language, plot, and actors of movie. + If there is no input of movie title, program will output default data for 'Mr. Nobody'.

+## Future Plans
++ Redefine Spotify as a constructor, add Spotify keys to liri.js file to test
++ Move requests/API calls inside of if statements
++ Clean code and improve aesthetics